 How many championships does the NCAA sponsor?

-More than 54,000 student-athletes compete in the NCAA’s 89 championships in 23 sports across three divisions.
+Each year, more than 54,000 of the 460,000 student-athletes compete in the NCAA’s 89 championships in 23 sports across three divisions.
 Every winner earns the right to be called national champion.

 A student-athlete who wants to transfer must receive written permission from his or her athletics director before contacting another school.
 To transfer, the student-athlete must be accepted through the new school’s admission process.
 The new school may or may not match financial aid offered by the student-athlete’s original school.
 Student-athletes who transfer must sit out of competition for one year, although many student-athletes qualify for exceptions allowing them to begin competing immediately.